percona/psmdb-docs/docs/telemetry.md

 * Telemetry Storage - stores all telemetry data for the long term.

-### Telemetry subsystem
+### Telemetry Subsystem

-The Telemetry subsystem extends the functionality of the database.
-It can be implemented in the following ways, depending on the database:

-* Modification to the source code

-* Modular components added to the database

-* Self-contained extensions

-Percona Server for MongoDB has a built-in Telemetry subsystem implemented separately for `mongod` and `mongos` instances.
-It is enabled by default during the initial database deployment.
+The Telemetry Subsystem extends the functionality of the database.
+It is built-in in Percona Server for MongoDB and is implemented separately for `mongod` and `mongos` instances.
+The Telemetry Subsystem is enabled by default during the initial database deployment.

-Telemetry subsystem does not collect the following information:

-* database names

-* user names or credentials

-* any user-entered value

-The Telemetry subsystem sends metrics gathered from the database instance to the Metrics file.
-This information is collected every 24 hours.
-Each collection creates a new Metrics file.
-When the file date exceeds seven days, the component removes the outdated files before creating the new file.
+The Telemetry Subsystem collects metrics from the database instance daily to the Metrics File.
+It creates a new Metrics File for each collection.
+Before generating a new file, the Telemetry Subsystem deletes the Metrics Files that are older than seven days.
+This process ensures that only the most recent week's data is maintained.

-The component creates a file in the local file system using a timestamp as the name with a `.json` extension.
+The Telemetry Subsystem creates a file in the local file system using a timestamp as the name with a `.json` extension.

-### Metrics file
+### Metrics File

+The Metrics File is a JSON file with the metrics collected by the Telemetry Subsystem.

+#### Locations

-Percona stores the Metrics file in one of the following directories on the local file system.
+Percona stores the Metrics File in one of the following directories on the local file system.
 The location depends on the product.

 * Telemetry root path - `/usr/local/percona/telemetry`

-* Percona Server for MongoDB has two root paths since the telemetry subsystem is enabled both for the `mongod` and `mongos` instances.
+* Percona Server for MongoDB has two root paths since the telemetry Subsystem is enabled both for the `mongod` and `mongos` instances.
 The paths are the following:

     * `mongod` root path -  `${telemetry root path}/psmdb/`
     * `mongos` root path -  `${telemetry root path}/psmdbs/`